Run by School of Sport, Health and Exercise Sciences

 Overall aims and purpose

-This module will help you to develop your skills and competancies in providing sport and exercise science support to client(s).This development process will then be put into action with a supervised period of client work in either sport and exercise physiology or psychology; or exercise rehabilitation.
+This module will help you to develop the key practical and theoretical competencies needed to provide sport and exercise science support to client(s).This development process will then be put into action with a supervised period of client work in your preferred area e.g. performance or health physiology or psychology; or exercise rehabilitation.

 NB.
-Module failure that prevents you from progressing onto Part 2 of the Masters course, will require resit assessment (exact date TBC but expected to be between June and July 2018).
+Module failure will require resit assessment (exact date TBC but expected to be between June and July 2018).

-A - In addition to meeting the criteria for B grade, there is evidence of additional effort and/or mastery of the material.
+Part 2 In addition to meeting the 'good' criteria, there is evidence of additional effort and/or mastery of the material.
 Following are some examples of such evidence: the report is well-organised and clearly presented; reference to the literature is particularly thorough, with in-depth discussion when appropriate (and without irrelevant discussion!).
 For further progress in this grade band, the report will be exceptionally well organised and presented.
-Issues raised in the report will be presented with a high degree of clarity, and will demonstrate an in depth knowledge of the subject area.
+Issues raised in the report will be presented with a high degree of clarity and will demonstrate an in-depth knowledge of the subject area.
 Reflections on the work conducted during the case study will be extensive, detailed, and particularly insightful.

 Plan, initiate and evaluate an appropriate personal programme of development.